moonbuggy/docker-dnsmasq-updater/README.md

 > [!NOTE]
 > After upgrading the Nuitka version, binary builds are currently larger than the
 > un-compiled images.
 There's also an issue building gunicorn (which is used as
-> the API backend in the image) that I've not bothered investigating.
+> the API backend in the manager image) that I've not bothered investigating.
 >
 > As a result, for the time being at least, I've discontinued the `binary` builds.
 > The build system remains capable of building them, and I may begin doing so